How Developing Interest In Arts Helps Your Child?

-Rohan grew up in a business based family and his fate was already decided for him.
+Rohan grew up in a business-based family, and his fate was already decided for him.
 He would grow up to be a businessman and take the family business forward.
 But..
 Rohan didn’t like working in the catering sector and wanted to be a designer.
 His family was appalled by the idea.
-His mother, though, eventually grew a soft corner for 16 year old Rohan who drew his designs beside his accounting textbooks.
-She gave him the money for his design research at the local internet cafe and for his stash of fashion magazines hidden inside his almirah.
+His mother, though, eventually grew a soft corner for 16-year old Rohan, who drew his designs beside his accounting textbooks.
+She gave him the money for his design research at the local internet café and for his stash of fashion magazines hidden inside his almirah.

 It was his guilty pleasure.
 The veil is lifted, and he lived to dream his dream.

-Arts and online learning
+Arts and Online Learning

 Online education may seem like something that is new but in reality it has existed before.
 It’s just that currently it has risen in popularity because of the covid situation that the world is going through.
 So now comes the big question: how can something like arts be so important in your child’s life?

 Arts is a subject that forms the backbone for most professions.
 There is a saying by Howard Gardiner, a well known education theorist that, “artistic learning grows from children doing things: not just imitating but actually creating, whether it be drawing, painting, or sculpting on their own.”

 There is also the proven fact about how students who are interested in arts display a higher amount of emotional intelligence which helps them become more empathetic.
 Art is everywhere around you and expressing one’s emotion through art is one of the purest forms of expression.
 It’s almost like learning to communicate in strokes or chisels or movement or even poetry and other forms of writing.